velartrill/velartrill.github.io/orig/eriasta/flight/blood-in-the-water.md

 Seri nods, slowly and shakily sitting up, resting against Feranya's side.
 "I've-- I've been so alone... just please don't go."

 "Look.
 I--" Feranya hesitates.
-"The glamor can last a while sometimes, make you think you want things you don't, I--"
+"The guiling can last a while sometimes, make you think you want things you don't, I--"

 "No!
 No, it's not-- I-- listen, please, I just..."
 Seri shakes her head wildly.
 "You're like me.
 You understand.
 I can't even tell anyone my real name, but you...
 I finally have someone I can tell the truth.
 I don't have to-- to pretend--" She trails off, sobbing uncontrollably.
 "P-p-please d-don't g-g-go," she manages to choke out.
 "P-please."